Skip to contents

 Person-days

-When an episode table is specified, you can include “person-days” in the output to summarise total follow-up time across intervals.
-The results will show both the number of person-days in each interval and the percentage of person-days relative to the total accumulated across the entire table.
+When an episode table is specified, you can include "person-days" in the output to summarise total follow-up time across intervals.
+The results include both the number of person-days in each interval and the percentage relative to the total person-days in the episode table after any date restriction.

 summarisedResult <- summariseTrend(